 Item 103 of SEC Regulation S-K requires disclosure of environmental legal proceedings with, or any such legal proceedings known to be contemplated by, a governmental authority if management reasonably believes that the proceedings involve potential monetary sanctions of \$100,000 or more.
-As previously disclosed in the Company's Annual Report on Form 10-K for the fiscal year ended August 31, 2019, the Company is under investigation by certain counties within the State of California for alleged noncompliance with state hazardous waste regulations, and settlement discussions are in process with the applicable government authorities.
+As previously disclosed, the Company is under investigation by certain counties within the State of California for alleged noncompliance with state hazardous waste regulations, and settlement discussions are in process with the applicable government authorities.
 Although we cannot predict the outcome of this matter, we do not expect the outcome to have a material adverse effect on our prospects, financial condition, results of operations or cash flows.